Old City of Nablus: History

 The city was captured by Crusaders in 1099, under the command of Prince Tancred, and renamed Naples.
 In 1120, the Crusaders convened the Council of Nablus out of which was issued the first written laws for the kingdom.
 They converted the Samaritan synagogue in Nablus into a church.
 Queen Melisende of Jerusalem resided in Nablus from 1150 to 1161, after she was granted control over the city in order to resolve a dispute with her son Baldwin III.
 Crusaders began building Christian institutions in Nablus, including a church dedicated to the Passion and Resurrection of Jesus, and in 1170 they erected a hospice for pilgrims.
 Crusader rule came to an end in 1187, when the Ayyubids led by Saladin captured the city.
 The Great Mosque of Nablus, which had become a church under Crusader rule, was restored as a mosque by the Ayyubids, who also built a mausoleum in the old city.
 The city was severely damaged 15 years later by the 1202 Syria earthquake.
 In 1244, the Samaritan synagogue, built in 362 by the high priest Akbon and converted into a church by the Crusaders, was converted into al-Khadra Mosque.
 Two other Crusader churches became the An-Nasr Mosque and al-Masakim Mosque during that century.
 The Mamluk dynasty gained control of Nablus in 1260 and during their reign, they built numerous mosques and schools.
-Under Mamluk rule, Nablus possessed running water, many Turkish baths and exported olive oil and soap to Egypt, Syria, the Hejaz, several Mediterranean islands, and the Arabian Desert.
+Under Mamluk rule, Nablus possessed running water, many hammams and exported olive oil and soap to Egypt, Syria, the Hejaz, several Mediterranean islands, and the Arabian Desert.

 Under the Ottoman Turks, who conquered the city in 1517, Nablus served as the administrative and commercial centre for the Nablus Sanjak, roughly corresponding to the modern-day northern West Bank.
 During the 16th century, the population was predominantly Muslim.
-In 1771, during the Egyptian Mamluk invasion of Syria, Zahir al-Umar, the autonomous Arab ruler of the Galilee, aligned himself with the Mamluks and besieged Nablus, but did not succeed in taking the city.
+In 1771, during the Egyptian Mamluk invasion of Syria, Daher al-Umar, the autonomous Arab ruler of the Galilee, aligned himself with the Mamluks and besieged Nablus, but did not succeed in taking the city.
 In 1773, he tried again without success.
 The sieges led to a decline in the importance of the city in favor of Acre.
-Zahir's successor, Jezzar Pasha, maintained Acre's dominance over Nablus.
+Daher's successor, Jezzar Pasha, maintained Acre's dominance over Nablus.
 After his reign ended in 1804, Nablus regained its autonomy, and the Tuqans, who represented a principal opposing force, rose to power.